zburgermeiszter/convertr-interview/README.md

 bun run build
 ```

-This will emit a single `index.mjs` file to `lambda/dist` folder.
+This will emit a single `index.mjs` file to the `lambda/dist` folder.
-Terraform is automatically zip this file for Lambda deployment.
+Terraform automatically zip this file for Lambda deployment.

-### Configure Backend
+### Configure terraform

 Update `terraform/environments/dev/backend.tf` with your S3 backend bucket.
+Configure project name, AWS region and environemnt name in `terraform/environments/dev/variables.tf`

 ### Deploy